johnnynunez/Xiaomi-Mi-Air/README.md

 * Copy and overwrite the contents of the EFIOC (opencore) folder from this website to the EFI folder on the ESP on your SSD.
 * Remove the USB stick from the laptop
 * Done!
 Reboot and enjoy macOS.

+**NOTE**
+* It is somewhat important on OpenCore that the laptop have unlocked CFG Lock.
+Your laptop will work without, but doing the mod results in better CPU power management, sleep/wake and overall better behaviour like a mac.
+It is very easy on most laptops because the BIOS has an option in the menu.
+But on Xiaomi Laptops, the BIOS is locked.
+Read more about it [here](https://github.com/johnnync13/Xiaomi-Mi-Air/tree/master/BIOS).

 ## From Windows:
 ### Clover method: